-Social networking big WhatsApp feature in its Messenger app.
+Social networking big WhatsApp features in its Messenger app.
 Recently, the company confirmed that it’s testing to feature the ‘unsend’ feature on its Messenger app on iOS and Android.
 Now, a report reveals that the corporate has started rolling out the feature.

 As reportable by TechCrunch, Facebook has started rolling out the unsend feature in its Messenger app in a phased manner.
 The primary wave of countries which will receive the feature include Colombia, Bolivia, Poland, and Lithuania.

-The feature can modify users to delete any message that they need sending erroneously.
+The WhatsApp features can modify users to delete any message that they need sending erroneously.
 In order to unsend a sent message users simply got to hold on the message and then choose the “Remove for Everyone” option.
 After this, the message will be deleted for each the sender and the recipient.
 However, Facebook can keep the message for someday so order to review the message and report if they find something unethical or related to harassment.

 The users can have a window of ten minutes once causation the message to unsend it.
 Just in case you miss that window then you’ll not be ready to unsend the message sent mistakenly.
 The company thinks that a ten-minute window is enough to unsend a message that’s sent by mistake.